jorishr/catacamp/README.md

 ### Build and production environment

-Use `npm build` to build the production code in the `dist/` folder.
+Use `npm run build` to build the production code in the `dist` folder.
+This executes the build tasks defined in the Gulp task runner.

-In production mode the app is configured to connect to a hosted MongoDB database and a hosted Redis server.

-With access to the correct `.env` file you can run a production version of the app on a local machine with `npm prod`.
+With access to the correct `.env` file with API credentials you can run a production version of the app on a local machine with `npm run prod`.

-### Deployment

-Bash script available to deploy the app to a remote server.
-See `deploy.sh` for details.
+In production mode the app is configured to connect to a cloud hosted MongoDB database and a cloud hosted Redis server.